If you have ever tried to eat well, probably you have experienced at least one of these frustrations:

 The point is to clarify your values and choose your activities intentionally.
 If you choose to enjoy a party, don’t feel guilty but just enjoy it.

-Use your precious money for something important to you.
+Use your precious money for something important to you. - Read the label, not the catch copy.

 Businesses make a lot of efforts for attractive packaging because that does make a huge difference to the sales.
 It indicates many people buy a thing with the impression.